MGDA Converges under Generalized Smoothness, Provably: Experimental details

 $\Delta m\%$ reflects the average per-task performance drop versus the single-task (STL) baseline $b$ to assess method $m$.
 We calculate it by the following equation where $K$ is the number of metrics, $M_{b,k}$ is the value of metric $M_k$ obtained by baseline $b$, and $M_{m,k}$ obtained by the compared method $m$. $l_k=1$ if the evaluation metric $M_k$ on task $k$ prefers a higher value and $0$ otherwise.

-\textbf{Generalized smoothness illustration.} To illustrate the relation between gradient norms and local smoothness, we run SGD on each task separately without the warm start process.
-Since there is no weight update process, we only need to choose $\alpha=0.0005$ for both tasks.
+\textbf{Generalized smoothness illustration.} {To illustrate the relation between gradient norms and local smoothness, we follow the method in Section H.3 in \cite{zhang2019gradient}and run SGD on each task separately without the warm start process.
+The code is available in \href{https://github.com/JingzhaoZhang/why-clipping-accelerates}{https://github.com/JingzhaoZhang/why-clipping-accelerates.}} Since there is no weight update process, we only need to choose $\alpha=0.0005$ for both tasks.